baskvava/portfolio/README.md

 This is a responsive portfolio project, build by Next.js and Tailwind CSS.

-> Easy to replace your own data as your personal website
+> Only a few minuts to replace your own content as your personal website

 [<img src="https://baskvava.github.io/portfolio/portfolio-3.png">](https://baskvava.github.io/portfolio/)

 ## Customize Portfolio Data

-> Only need to update the file `portfolio.config.tsx` under the root
+> Update the file `portfolio.config.tsx` under the root

 There are five sections

-- navbarButtons
+- navbarButtons : Customize your Navbar Buttons on the top right

-- about
+- meta : Customize your website title, footer links, and copyright

+- about : Customize your position/title, description, details, action buttons, porfolio img

-- experience
+- experience : customize your company Name, title, timeline, and detail

-- projects

-- techStacks
+- projects : customize your title, link, github url, cover img url, and description

+- techStacks : customize your title such as tooltip, img url, skill percentage

 ## Welcome to Fork and PR